linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 31 Commercial Real Estate Markets.md

 Figure 31.1 Subordination (credit support), priority of payment, and order of loss allocation for Banc of America Commercial Mortgage Trust 2006-1.

-How CMBSs trade in the market One might think that because CMBSs and RMBSs are backed by mortgage loans, they would trade in a similar manner in the marketplace.
+## How CMBSs Trade in the Market

+One might think that because CMBSs and RMBSs are backed by mortgage loans, they would trade in a similar manner in the marketplace.
 That is not the case.
 The primary reason has to do with the greater prepayment protection given to investors in CMBSs compared to RMBSs.
 We described that protection at the loan level.
 At the structure level (i.e., when the commercial mortgage loans are pooled to create a CMBS), certain bond classes can be created that give even greater prepayment protection.
 We described how this is done for certain RMBS tranches in collateralized mortgage obligations.
 As a result, CMBSs trade much like corporate bonds than RMBS.

 # Investors in the Commercial Real Estate Market